 - home exercise program

-Your doctor will receive a copy of the initial evaluation, regular progress notes, and the discharge summary.
+Your provider will receive a copy of the initial evaluation, progress notes, and the discharge summary.